albertroig89/trucades_v2/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [example@mail.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Albert Roig via [albertr.projects@gmail.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.